 Policing cybercrime with the City of London Police

-This cybersecurity training is offered free of charge, with tailorable training options for those who are completely new to cyber security, right through to cyber security professionals in the Square Mile.
+This cybersecurity training is offered free of charge, with tailorable training options for those who are completely new to cybersecurity, right through to cybersecurity professionals in the Square Mile.

 Doing business safely in a digital world

-According to the National Cyber Security Strategy this means that much of the UK's prosperity now depends on the ability to secure technology, data and networks from the many threats faced.
+According to the National Cyber Security Strategy, this means that much of the UK's prosperity now depends on the ability to secure technology, data and networks from threats.

-Although there is much uncertainty around the actual figures of fraud, the 2017 Annual Fraud Indicator estimated fraud losses in the UK of around £6.8 billion for individuals and £140 billion for the private sector, with more than half of fraud committed online.
+Although there is much uncertainty around the actual figures of fraud, the 2017 Annual Fraud Indicator estimated fraud losses in the UK of around £6.8 billion for individuals and £140 billion for the private sector.
+More than half of fraud committed online.

-In response to the cyber threat, the government has committed to making the UK one of the most secure places in the world to do business, with £1.9bn in transformative cyber security investments by 2021.
+In response to the cyber threat, the government has committed to making the UK one of the most secure places in the world to do business, with £1.9bn in transformative cybersecurity investments by 2021.

-Government activity in cyber is directed by the National Cyber Security Centre (NCSC).
-It was launched in October 2016, bringing together expertise from CESG (the information assurance arm of GCHQ), the Centre for Cyber Assessment, CERT-UK, and the Centre for Protection of National Infrastructure.
+The NCSC launched in October 2016, bringing together expertise from CESG (the information assurance arm of GCHQ), the Centre for Cyber Assessment, CERT-UK and the Centre for Protection of National Infrastructure.

-The NCSC provide guidance and advice, information, products and education that can be accessed online via their website.
-They work collaboratively with other law enforcement such as the City of London Police, defence, the UK’s intelligence and security agencies and international partners.
+The NCSC provides online guidance and advice, information, products and education.
+It works collaboratively with law enforcement such as the City of London Police, defence, the UK’s intelligence and security agencies and international partners.

-The City Police work on the front line in the fight against cybercrime and have up to the minute knowledge on the threats facing businesses.
+The City Police work on the front line in the fight against cybercrime and have up-to-the-minute knowledge on the threats facing businesses.

 "About 80% of the cybercrime reported in the City of London is from businesses, so it’s important that we work with businesses to make sure that they don’t become victims of cybercrime in the future.
 Cyber Griffin is about making sure that people at all levels of those organisations and businesses have access to the best advice in order to protect them and their businesses."

-- City of London Police Commissioner Ian Dyson
+City of London Police commissioner

-Cyber Griffin Services
+Cyber Griffin services

-This two-hour baseline briefing guides non-technical staff through current cyber threats and provides simple practical protection training, teaching the most effective and easy to adopt defender skills, sufficient to defeat even the most prolific cyber-attacks.
+This two-hour baseline briefing guides non-technical staff through current cyber threats.
+It provides simple, practical protection training, teaching the most effective and easy-to-adopt defender skills, sufficient to defeat even the most prolific cyberattacks.

-Groups of over 40 can book as private briefings, where an officer will come and speak at a company.
+Groups of over 40 can book private briefings, where an officer will come and speak at a company.

-Business Continuity - bespoke advice and threat assessment
+Business continuity: bespoke advice and threat assessment

-The Business Continuity training program, targeted at those who manage the cyber business plan or business continuity, is an opportunity to discuss company businesses cyber planning with experts from the City of London Police and receive an external online security scan of the company.
+The programme offers an opportunity to discuss company businesses cyber planning with experts from the City of London Police and receive an external online security scan of the company.

-It reveals the consequences of a sequence of decisions, that would usually be entrusted to IT teams, and giving executives a chance to discuss the strategic principles behind cyber security with expert police.
+It reveals the consequences of a sequence of decisions, that would usually be entrusted to IT teams, and giving executives a chance to discuss the strategic principles behind cybersecurity with expert police.

-Gold/Silver/Bronze Training - incident response training
+Gold/Silver/Bronze incident response training